front-end-intermediate/session-12/readme.md

 ## Homework

 Work on your final projects.
-They should consist of a full stack (front and back end) master / detail view that uses React for the front end and has a backend which can be done in Express with mLab.
+They should consist of a simple full stack (front and back end) master / detail view that uses React for the front end and has a backend which can be done in Express with mLab or with a local JSON file.
 You can use Firebase if you wish however be sure to use the same version of re-base that we used in session 10 - unless you really know what you are doing.

 ## Reading